 Each CFA exam costs $900 to $1200 to take, depending on when you register.

 By contrast, the topics of the CAIA exams are as follows:

 - Structured products

 Both levels of the CAIA exam are given in March and September.
 Level I is multiple-choice.
 Level II has a multiple-choice portion and a constructed response portion.
 There is a one-time enrollment fee of $400.
 The fee for each level ranges from $995 to $1,395 based on the exam registration period.
 If you want to retake the exam, the fee is $450.

 The pass rate for the Level I September 2021 CAIA exam was 51% and 58% for Level II.

 Preparing for the Exams

 Another similarity between the two charters is that the exams are nearly impossible to pass if all the candidate does is last-minute cramming.
 So, whether it’s the CFA Program or the CAIA exam, you should start studying early.

 To prepare for the CFA exam, CFA Institute advises a minimum of 300 hours of study for each level.
 You should focus on the Learning Outcome Statements (LOS) from CFA Institute because they detail exactly what you are expected to do on exam day.
-CFA exam preparation classes can really help, as will immersing yourself in practice questions.
+CFA study materials can really help, as will immersing yourself in practice questions.
 In addition, you should plan to take as many mock exams as you can to get used to the whole exam process.